100+ Things to do in New York City with Kids in 2026

 NYC with Kids FAQ

-While many of the activities in New York City are child-friendly, it is not necessarily easy to get around NYC with kids.
+While many activities in New York City are child-friendly, it is not necessarily easy to get around NYC with kids.

 While car seats are not required in cabs in NYC, for safety reasons, they are recommended.